nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching a task by tag: `find t/`

 Find matching tasks based on the tag keyword provided so that you can find matching tasks from the same category quickly when only the tag(s) can be remembered.
+Calendar will be reset.

 Format: `find t/KEYWORD`